 “Gay conversion” or “ex-gay” therapies have been widely condemned as unethical and dangerous by numerous bodies around the world including the United Nations, the Australian Psychological Society, and peak psychology bodies in the US and the UK.

-But Fairfax Media reported in April that the practice had not disappeared and was underground in Australia and was “hidden in evangelical churches and ministries, taking the form of exorcisms, prayer groups or counselling disguised as pastoral care.”
+But Fairfax Media reported in April that the practice had not disappeared and was underground in Australia.
+Practices are reportedly “hidden in evangelical churches and ministries, taking the form of exorcisms, prayer groups or counselling disguised as pastoral care.”

-Senator Rice said she was “sickened” to think that Chris’ church could put him through such harmful processes and said it was “absolutely unacceptable” the therapy was still happening in 2018.
+Senator Rice said she was “sickened” to think that Chris’ church could put him through such harmful processes.
+She said it was “absolutely unacceptable” the therapy was still happening in 2018.

-“I’m so glad that he has come through the trauma that he endured from conversion therapy.
-He is now flourishing and is comfortable with who he is,” she said.
+“I’m so glad that he has come through the trauma that he endured from conversion therapy,” she said.

 Senator Rice called on Prime Minister Malcolm Turnbull and Health Minister Greg Hunt to “work with the states and territories, to engage with experts, to hear survivors and to stamp out this harmful practice once and for all.”